oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Pink (and only Pink) can *initiate* a Lesser Fusion while the rest of the Team is in the Red (she cannot initiate Final Form, however).
 * When Pink initiates a Lesser Fusion, applied Fusion Modifiers are based on her modified Harmony level.
 * Pink Assists with bonuses determined by her modified Harmony
-* While Pink's modified Harmony exceeds Violet (7), she treats it as 7 and enters the **Nirvana State!** While in Nirvana, Pink's Base Strike, Max Stash, Max Buffers, and Max Charges are all temporarily increased by +1.
+* While Pink's modified Harmony exceeds Violet (7), she treats it as 7 and enters the **Nirvana State!** While in Nirvana, Pink's Base Strike, Max Hand, Max Buffers, and Max Charges are all temporarily increased by +1.

 ### Charge Tech